 Follow the following steps to use Jupyter Notebook launched from remote server.

-Launch Jupyter Notebook from remote server using port 8080:
+Launch Jupyter Notebook from remote server, selecting a port number for <PORT>:

 jupyter notebook --no-browser --port=8080

 Or run the following command to launch with default port:

 Please note the port setting.
 You will need it in the next step.

 You can access the notebook from your remote machine over SSH by setting up a SSH tunnel.
 Run the following command from your local machine:

 # Replace <PORT> with the port number you selected in the above step # Replace <REMOTE_USER> with the remote server username # Replace <REMOTE_HOST> with your remote server address ssh -L 8080:localhost:<PORT> <REMOTE_USER>@<REMOTE_HOST>

 The above command opens up a new SSH session in the terminal.